peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 Converts this value to a 64-bit floating-point number.
 The half-even rounding mode is used.
 If this value is a NaN, sets the high bit of the 64-bit floating point number's mantissa for a quiet NaN, and clears it for a signaling NaN.
 Then the next highest bit of the mantissa is cleared for a quiet NaN, and set for a signaling NaN.
 Then the other bits of the mantissa are set to the lowest bits of this object's unsigned mantissa.

-The following example converts a number in the form of string to a `double` , or a 64-bit floating point number.    public static double StringToDouble(String str) {
+The following example converts a number in the form of a string to a `double` , or a 64-bit floating point number.    public static double StringToDouble(String str) {
     return arbitrary-precision binary float.FromString(str).ToDouble();
     }

-The following example converts a big integer to a `double` , or a 64-bit floating point number.    public static double arbitrary-precision integerToDouble(BigInteger bigInteger) {
+The following example converts a big integer to a `double` , or a 64-bit floating point number.    public static double arbitrary-precision integerToDouble(BigInteger
+    bigInteger) {
-     return arbitrary-precision binary float.FromBigInteger(bigInteger).ToDouble();
+    return arbitrary-precision binary
+    float.FromBigInteger(bigInteger).ToDouble();
     }

 <b>Returns:</b>